JWST Cycle 1 Guaranteed Time Observations Call for Proposals

 GTO proposal submission

 Teams should submit revised proposals using the Astronomer's Proposal Tool (APT).
 APT 27.2 will be released as part of PPS 14.7 on May 23, 2019.
 Proposals should be completed by June 25, 2019.
 APT 27.2 does not include the final timing model that will be used for Cycle 1, so GTO proposers will not be held to strict time limits.
-GTOs will have an opportunity to adjust and finalise their proposals prior to the Cycle 1 GO deadline.
+GTOs will have an opportunity to adjust and finalize their proposals prior to the Cycle 1 GO deadline.

 Members of the Science Mission Office at STScI are responsible for the oversight of the JWST science program selection process.
 The members involved include Neill Reid (Associate Director for Science), Alessandra Aloisi (Head, Science Mission Office), Louis-Gregory Strolger, Amaya Moro-Martin, and Technical Manager Brett Blacker.